 - attribute domain module

-- A domain module that defines exactly one specialization of either
+- A domain module that defines a specialization of either the

 - constraint module

 - A set of declarations that imposes additional constraints onto the element or attribute types that are defined in a specific vocabulary module.